elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-the-three-main-subatomic-particles-in-an-atom-and-their-respective-charges.md

 _schema: default
 id: 168310
 date: 2025-02-03
-title: >-
-    What are the three main subatomic particles in an atom and their respective charges?
+title: What are the three main subatomic particles in an atom and their respective charges?
-article_title: >-
-    What are the three main subatomic particles in an atom and their respective charges?
+article_title: What are the three main subatomic particles in an atom and their respective charges?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    This content explains the three main subatomic particles in an atom—protons, neutrons, and electrons—highlighting their respective charges, locations, and roles in defining the properties and behavior of elements.
+    This content explains the three main subatomic particles in an atom - protons, neutrons, and electrons - detailing their charges, locations, and roles within the atom.
   page_keywords: >-
-    subatomic particles, protons, neutrons, electrons, atomic charge, atomic structure, nucleus, atomic number, atomic mass, chemical behavior
+    subatomic particles, protons, neutrons, electrons, atomic charge, atomic structure, nucleus, atomic number, atomic mass, electron orbits
 author: QuickTakes
 question: >-
     What are the three main subatomic particles in an atom and their respective charges?